Let's answer all your questions about having your wisdom teeth removed. This article will cover the following:

 I was not allowed to eat or drink anything after midnight the day before the surgery.
-I was working night shift (11 pm to 7 am) at the time of the surgery.
-So I picked up a Donair on the way into work and ate it right before the deadline.
-I knew a Donair was filling so that would hold me over through the night.
+I was working the night shift (11 pm to 7 am) at the time of the surgery.
+So I picked up a Donair on the way to work and ate it right before the deadline.
+I knew a Donair was filling, so that would hold me over through the night.

 Then my father came over to drive me to my appointment.
 You need to have someone there to take you home as you will be unable to drive afterward.
 Hell, some people have a tough time walking afterward.
 They actually recommend you have someone stay with you for the first 24 hours.

 People have different reactions to the medication used.
 I was able to walk out of there under my own power and fairly sober.
 The guy who was leaving right before I went in was leaning on his mom and acting like a very happy drunk.
 When my sister tried to eat something after her wisdom tooth surgery, she ended up being nauseous.

 I learned later that the anesthetic makes some people nauseous.
 I thought it had been the blood that was left in her mouth.
 So I made sure I got the blood out of my mouth before I ate something.
 You have to be careful and not really rinse so you don't remove the blood clot from the socket.
 I just put some water in my mouth and wiped off my tongue with a paper towel.